deephaven/barrage/docs/RPCInterface.md

   /// The bitset of columns to subscribe to.
 An empty bitset unsubscribes from all columns.
   columns: [byte];

-  /// This is an encoded Index of rows in position-space to subscribe to.
+  /// This is an encoded and compressed Index of rows in position-space to subscribe to.
   viewport: [byte];

   /// Explicitly set the update interval for this subscription.
 Note that subscriptions with different update intervals
   /// cannot share intermediary state with other subscriptions and greatly increases the footprint of the non-conforming subscription.
-  update_interval_ms: int64;
+  update_interval_ms: long;

   /// Deephaven reserves a value in the range of primitives as a custom NULL value.
 This enables more efficient transmission
   /// by eliminating the additional complexity of the validity buffer.